 For a successful procedure, please familiarize yourself with the habilitation regulations of the Faculty of Life Sciences in good time by looking into the Statutory Regulations for Habilitation.

 To structure your degree programme you can choose from a number of Doctoral Training Programmes.
-In addition to subject specific skills, at our Competence School you can acquire key qualifications that will enhance your international networking and career development.
+In addition to subject specific skills, at our Graduate Academy you can acquire key qualifications that will enhance your international networking and career development.

 As soon as you found a supervisor for your doctorate studies, you apply to be enrolled in the doctoral registry.
 This will also enable you to be immatriculated as a research student.